“We live mortgage-free on our island of tiny homes”

 Imagine waking up every day in a cute cabin on your very own private island in the middle of a beautiful lake.
 Now imagine that it costs less than your average family home.

-This is the story of how an enterprising young couple opted out of the traditional route to homeownership to take on a rundown piece of land in Florida and transform it into their very own tiny living oasis.
+This is the story of how an enterprising young couple opted out of the traditional route to homeownership to take on a rundown piece of land in Florida and transform it into a tiny living oasis.

-Read on to discover their remarkable journey and take a tour of the island, which they've now opened up to the public...
+Read on to discover their remarkable journey and take a tour of the island, which is open to the public...

 Thinking differently